5hojib/Electrogram/docs/source/intro/quickstart.rst

 7. Follow the instructions on your terminal to login.

-8. Watch Pyrofork send a message to yourself.
+8. Watch Electrogram send a message to yourself.

 Enjoy the API
 -------------